adamchainz/pelican_novapost/content/django-configuration-files-rebased.rst

 * and ``etc/django/``, which allows us to ``import settings_local``

-We tune ``sys.path`` with buildout (`extra-paths option of z3c.recipe.scripts`_), but I guess you can get something similar with virtualenv.
+We tune ``sys.path`` with buildout (`extra-paths option of z3c.recipe.scripts`_), but I guess you can have something similar with virtualenv.

 Settings are loaded like this: